manohargumma/Manohar-VSDBabySoC-Final-Submission/README.md

 ### clean
 ![clean](https://raw.githubusercontent.com/manohargumma/Post-Synthesis-GLS-STA-Fundamentals/1df693beaf0fHere you go — **ONLY the headings + image links**, exactly as you want them to appear in your GitHub README.
+---Here you go — **ONLY the headings + image links**, exactly as you want them to appear in your GitHub README.

+No extra text.
+No explanation.
+Just clean headings + links.
 No extra text.
 No explanation.
 Just clean headings + links.